Differential Cohomology: Categories, Characteristic Classes, and Connections: Loop groups and intertwining of positive-energy representations

 Then:

-\begin{prop}[{\cite[Proposition 9.3.9]{loop}}] Let $G$ be a simple, simply connected, and simply laced Lie group.
-Then any irreducible positive energy representation of level $h$ of $\LG$ is a summand in $i_h^\ast \Gamma$, where $i_h:\LG\to \LG$ is the map induced by the degree $h$ map $\Circ\to \Circ$. \end{prop}
+\begin{proposition}[{\cite[Proposition 9.3.9]{loop}}] Let $G$ be a simple, simply connected, and simply laced Lie group.
+Then any irreducible positive energy representation of level $h$ of $\LG$ is a summand in $i_h^{*} \Gamma$, where $i_h:\LG\to \LG$ is the map induced by the degree $h$ map $\Circ\to \Circ$. \end{proposition}

 The level $1$ representation $\Gamma$ admits an intertwining action of $\Diffplus(\Circ)$ via the ``blip construction.''
 We will not go into the details here; see \cite[\S 13.3]{loop}.
 Assuming this, combining \cref{basic} with \cref{summand} shows that \cref{main-thm} is true for $\LG$ when $G$ is simply laced (and simple and simply connected).